acend/helm-basics-training/content/labs/_index.en.md

 ### Prerequisites

-* We assume you have knowlege about Kubernetes and understand the concepts behind [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [Services](https://kubernetes.io/docs/concepts/services-networking/service/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Secrets](https://kubernetes.io/docs/concepts/services-networking/service/)
+* We assume you have knowledge about Kubernetes and understand the concepts behind [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [Services](https://kubernetes.io/docs/concepts/services-networking/service/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Secrets](https://kubernetes.io/docs/concepts/services-networking/service/)
 * You also should have `kubectl` installed and a working context to access a Kubernetes Cluster